Level of difficulty 2.75

 Close to the bone, there is still some pink evident.
 MONEY!

-A slight variation on the bbq model with pan roasted potatoes and onions and a roasted Roma.
+A slight variation on the BBQ model with pan roasted potatoes and onions and a seared Roma.

 Heavily reduced beef/veal stock, mushrooms, tomatoes, Peruvian purple potatoes, green beans and cucumber salad.